Elbsides/www/2024/index.markdown

 Talk: [Protecting the energy transition](#protecting-the-energy-transition)

 Marc Ratfeld is a computer scientist, CISSP, GIAC and ISMS Senior Consultant.
-With over 25 years of experience in the field of information security, Mr. Ratfeld has worked in various industries as an information security officer and helps companies to implement and continously develop information management systems.
+With over 25 years of experience in the field of information security, Mr. Ratfeld has worked in various industries as an information security officer and helps companies to implement and continuously develop information management systems.
 In doing so, he pays particular attention to the practicability of implementation and has successfully brought ISMS implementation projects to the level of certification.
 Since 2023, he has also been an executive manager of pure ISM GmbH.

 ## Marit Hansen